 Routine or not, veterinary care is not cheap.
 Aside from annual checkups, the cost of procedures, emergency surgery, and cancer treatment can make us feel like we are over our heads.

-And we are often left feeling desperate as we want to help our pets, but what if it's not in the budget?
+We are often left feeling desperate as we want to help our pets, but what if it's not in the budget?
 Then what do you do?

 Veterinary insurance is certainly an option, but a policy would need to be in place before any payout could be considered.
 And it's usually when we least expect it that problems arise, and we aren't prepared for them.